Access to the labour market

 Independent

-The law allows for access to the labour market for asylum seekers after six months from the date of submission of an asylum application if a final decision has not been taken within this time and if the delay is not attributed to any fault of the asylum seeker.
-The Head of the Office for Foreigners upon the asylum seeker’s request, issues a certificate, which accompanied by a temporary ID document entitles the asylum seeker to work in Poland.[1]
+The Head of the Office for Foreigners upon the asylum seeker’s request, issues a certificate, which accompanied by a temporary ID document entitles the asylum seeker to work in Poland.[3]
 The temporary ID document is valid for 90 days and can be subsequently prolonged for renewable periods of 6 months.
-The certificate is valid until the day the decision concerning international protection becomes final.[2]
-However, in practice, if an asylum seeker seeks judicial remedy and the court suspends the enforcement of the negative asylum decision, the certificate regains its validity.[3]
+The certificate is valid until the day the decision concerning international protection becomes final.[4]
+However, in practice, if an asylum seeker seeks judicial remedy and the court suspends the enforcement of the negative asylum decision, the certificate regains its validity.[5]
+In 2023, 738 asylum seekers applied for the certificate.
+567 persons received it, while the applications of 171 persons were denied.[6]

-Access to employment is not limited to certain sectors but can be problematic in practice.
-Many employers do not know, that the above-mentioned certificate with a temporary ID document gives an asylum seeker a right to work or do not want to employ a person for such a short time (i.e. up to 6 months, as the employers are unaware that the procedure may actually take longer than the validity of a single temporary ID document), which causes that those certificates have no practical significance.[5]
-Moreover, the certificate is valid until the asylum decision becomes final, but employers are not informed that such a decision was issued by the Polish authorities, they must trust that the asylum seekers will inform them about it on time.[6]
+Access to employment is not limited to certain sectors but can be challenging in practice.
+Many employers do not know, that the above-mentioned certificate with a temporary ID document gives an asylum seeker a right to work or do not want to employ a person for such a short time (i.e. up to 6 months, as the employers are unaware that the procedure may actually take longer than the validity of a single temporary ID document), which causes that those certificates have no practical significance.[7]
+Moreover, the certificate is valid until the asylum decision becomes final, but employers are not informed that such a decision was issued by the Polish authorities, they must trust that the asylum seekers will inform them about it on time.[8]
 Furthermore, asylum seekers often live in centres which are located far away from big cities and in areas with a high level of poverty and unemployment in general, which makes it difficult to find a job in practice.
-Additionally, most asylum seekers do not speak Polish well enough to obtain a job in Poland.[7]
-Asylum seekers also face the problem of limited recognition of education and skills acquired outside the country,[8] so they are often employed in positions that do not reflect their professional background.
-Moreover, foreigners endure discrimination in employment, e.g. they are offered lower salaries than Polish nationals.
+Additionally, most asylum seekers do not speak Polish well enough to obtain a job in Poland.[9]
+Asylum seekers also face the problem of limited recognition of education and skills acquired outside the country,[10] so they are often employed in positions that do not reflect their professional background.
+Moreover, third-country nationals endure discrimination in employment, e.g. they are offered lower salaries than Polish nationals.

 [3] Article 35 Law on Protection.